PaloAltoNetworks/pan.dev/products/email-dlp/api/email-dlp-overview.md

   - API
 ---

-To prevent sensitive data exfiltration, Enterprise Data Loss Prevention Email DLP needs to perform inline inspection of all outbound emails.
-The service inspects outbound emails for verdict rendering.
+To prevent sensitive data exfiltration, Enterprise Data Loss Prevention Email DLP performs inline inspection of all outbound emails.
+The email DLP service renders verdicts which can then be examined using the API.

 The API enables you to programtically review Email DLP incidents and further inspect the report in order to update verdicts.